TaxoDros/TaxoDros.github.io/README.md

 This repository contains the TaxoDros source data for [Taxodros](https://www.taxodros.uzh.ch/): The database on Taxonomy of Drosophilidae as provided by Gerhard Bächli, the database maintainer, in January/February 2024.

+TaxoDros forms the basis of the [Zenodo TaxoDros Community](https://zenodo.org/communities/taxodros).
+See also [https://zenodo.org/communities/taxodros/about](https://zenodo.org/communities/taxodros/about) .

 ## Index Files

 | filename | description (click for details) | signature |